-Finally, this method also works for other binary files, wav audio, mp4 video, and so forth.
-And also text files, for instance, notepad, word and even excel files.
+Finally, this method also works for other binary files, audio, mp4 video, and so forth.
+And text files, for instance, notepad (.txt), and excel files (.csv).
 Simply change the parameter to stroke A or remove it as the DOS default parameter is text files.

 That’s it for this post.
-If you have any questions, comments, suggestions, please post them in the comment section below.
+Check out this post on how you can copy file names into excel using CMD, and if you have any questions, comments, suggestions, please post them in the comment section below.
 Have a great day!